Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Introduction

+Equilibrium constitutes the ideal limit behavior of markets; existence proofs do not explain how such a limit can be attained.
+Investigating market dynamics has been an important topic since the early days: Walras \cite{walras1896elements} introduced the {\em t\^atonnement} process, a natural dynamics of supply and demand.
+This can be seen as a multi-round auction process, where in each round an auctioneer announces the current prices.
+At these prices, each agent submits their most preferred bundle of goods.
+Prices are adjusted in light of these bids: prices of overdemanded goods are increased and prices of underdemanded goods are decreased.

+Samuelson~\cite{Samuelson} formulated a continuous version of t\^atonnement as a dynamical system.
+Works by Arrow and Hurwitz~\cite{ArrowH60}, Arrow, Block, and Hurwitz~\cite{ArrowBH} introduced the {\em weak gross substitutability (WGS)} property as a sufficient condition for convergence to an equilibrium.
+Agent's demands are said to be WGS if the demand for any good does not increase when its price increases while the rest of the prices remain unchanged.
+Such a property gives a sound justification of the t\^atonnement price changes.
+However, it is a nontrivial requirement and there are important examples of demands that are not WGS.
+Scarf~\cite{Scarf60} showed that t\^atonnement may not converge for non-WGS demands.

+Classical market equilibrium models became subject of renewed interest in the optimization and theoretical computer science communities, starting from the 1991 paper by Megiddo and Papadimitriou \cite{Megiddo1991}.
+Formulating the existence of market equilibrium as a computational search problem raises intriguing questions.
+Many of these works treat market equilibrium as a centrally coordinated computational problem: can a {central authority} compute a market equilibrium given perfect information on all agents' utilities?
+Surprisingly, even in such a centrally coordinated setting, and even for some of the simplest non-WGS demands, computing approximate equilibria turn out to be complete problems for certain complexity classes.
+On the positive side, this line of investigation led to remarkable algorithmic developments for various market models.
+See e.g., \cite{brainard2005compute,ChenDDT09,codenotti2004computation,CodenottiSVY06,DevanurPSV08,DuanM15,garg2017settling,GargV19,JainV06,VaziraniY11,Ye08}.
+For WGS utilities, the first polynomial-time computability of market equilibria was established by Codenotti, Pemmaraju, and Varadarajan \cite{codenotti2005polynomial}.
+A simple ascending-price algorithm using central coordination was given by Bei, Garg, and Hoefer~\cite{BeiGH19}.

-The polynomial-time computability of market equilibrium for WGS utilities was {first} established by Codenotti, Pemmaraju, and Varadarajan \cite{codenotti2005polynomial}.
-Later, a simple ascending-price algorithm using \emph{global demand queries} was given by Bei, Garg, and Hoefer~\cite{BeiGH19}.
-Further, Codenotti, McCune, and Varadarajan \cite{codenotti2005market} have shown that a simple discrete variant of the t\^atonnement algorithm converges to an approximate equilibrium (see also \cite[Section 6.3]{nisan2007algorithmic}).
+In most market settings we cannot assume the level of central coordination needed for many of the above algorithms.
+In such markets, one has to investigate distributed mechanisms in a decentralized environment with limited coordination.
+Codenotti, McCune, and Varadarajan \cite{codenotti2005market} gave a simple discrete variant of the t\^atonnement algorithm that converges to an approximate equilibrium for WGS utilities (see also \cite[Section 6.3]{nisan2007algorithmic}).
 This was followed by a number of papers providing t\^atonnement algorithms for various classes of utility functions and restricted models, some of them substantially weakening the need for central coordination among agents, see e.g., \cite{Avigdor2014,Cheung2019,Cheung2012,Cole2008,Fleischer2008}.
-However, most of these algorithms still rely on global demand queries, and hence they are less plausible to be implemented in real economies.
-In a sense, they require a central authority (responsible for updating prices) to have some general information about the preferences of all agents in the market.